mlcommons/croissant/docs/croissant-spec-draft.md

   </tr>
 </table>

-The Croissant vocabulary also defines the following optional attributes:
+The Croissant vocabulary also defines the following optional dataset-level attributes:

 <table>
   <thead>